 Showering puts us in a Zen-like state with the soothing warm water distracting us from everything around us.
 It has been proven that showers release dopamine, and boost creativity when our minds are put at ease.

 And when you take it one step further—how we dress has a huge effect on how people see us.
 Dressing well helps communicate the image you want to project, and can give you a surge in self-confidence.

 “Studies have shown that people speak differently when they’re dressed up compared to when they’re dressed casually.” – Entrepreneur

 Plan the Night Before

-Mornings help set the stage for the day – and it’s easy to let a bad start manifest itself and morph into a negative undertone for the rest of the day.
-Get it right the first time.
+Mornings help set the stage for the day—and it’s easy to let a bad start manifest itself and morph into a negative undertone for the rest of the day.
+Get it right from the beginning.